Westcoast Child Care Resource Centre

 View the lists below for helpful resources on supporting refugees in early childhood programs.
 For a printable list please download and print the PDF.

-• Little Kids, Big Worries
+• Little Kids, Big Worries: Stress-busting Tips for Early Childhood Classrooms

 By Alice Sterling Honig